VForWaTer/tool-specs/docs/parameter.md

 ### `min`

 Minimum value for constraining the value range.
 The `min` field is only valid for `type=integer` and `type=float`.
 Setting a minimum value is optional and can be omitted.
+Note that if a `max` value is additionally specified for the parameter, `min` must be lower than `max`.

 ### `max`

 Maximum value for constraining the value range.
 The `max` field is only valid for `type=integer` and `type=float`.
 Setting a maximum value is optional and can be omitted.
+Note that if a `min` value is additionally specified for the parameter, `max` must be higher than `min`.

 ### `optional`